The jank programming language

 jank examples

-All of the following examples are valid also Clojure code.
+All of the following examples are also valid Clojure code.

 Generate a movie index